 One Health approach

-The efforts to strengthen infectious disease control are guided by the One Health approach: good public health is dependent on good human, animal and environmental health.
+The efforts to strengthen infectious disease control are guided by the One Health approach: effective public health depends on the interconnection between human, animal and environmental health.